Brianconn71/ms1-project/README.md

     3. Ensure that the button links to the correct page.

-    4. Ensure that when hovered over, the button changes colors and it grows.
+    4. Ensure that when hovered over, the button changes colour and it grows.

     5. Ensure that on large screens the button has its own line, on medium it takes up half the page and on small it has its own line.